 Would you prefer to listen to me talk about how to search for land that fits your dream and your budget?
 I talked about this LIVE on my Facebook page in January 2017.
 Click here to go there!

 1. Set Basic Requirements For Your Off-Grid Property

 When you make the decision to move off-grid, you’ve probably got a few basic reasons for doing this.
 Whether you want to drop off the face of the earth, become more self-sufficient, prepare for an emergency or go back to nature (or any of the other reasons I’ve listed in an earlier article) – those reasons will greatly influence the steps from this article that will be relevant to you.

-First of all, there’s general climate requirements.
-Do you want to move towards the sun, or would you like to be able to go ice-skating or snowboarding more often?
+First of all, there are general climate requirements.
+Do you want to move towards the sun, or would you like to be able to go ice skating or snowboarding more often?
 Or are you happy with your current climate?
-Can you take a hot and humid climate, or a 6 month-long winter?
+Can you take a hot and humid climate or a 6 month-long winter?